gregurco/jobeet-tutorial/docs/days/day-10.md

 Now admin is able to delete jobs.

+## Conclusion

+We spent not so many time and implemented CRUDs for all the functionality we have on front side, but there is another option - to use bundles that provide admin functionality:
+- [EasyAdminBundle][7]
+- [SonataAdminBundle][8]
+- [and many others][9]

+These bundles are easy configurable and it's easy to start with them, but you will not have the same flexibility as in case you create all CRUDs manually.
+The choice is yours!

+That’s all for today, you can find the code here: [https://github.com/gregurco/jobeet/tree/day10][10]

+See you tomorrow!

 ## Additional information
 - [The Symfony MakerBundle][1]
 - [CSRF][5]
 - [Working with Associations: Transitive persistence / Cascade Operations][6]
+- [EasyAdminBundle][7]
+- [SonataAdminBundle][8]

 ## Next Steps